SysKitTeam/docs-bp/maintenance/misc/upgrade-ready.md

 ---
-title: Upgrade Ready
-author: Toni Frankola
-description: >-
-  Upgrade Ready best practices report by SPDocKit check determines whether you are running a version of SharePoint 2007 that can be upgraded to SharePoint 2010 or if you are running a version of SharePo
+description: Upgrade Ready best practices report by SPDocKit check determines whether you are running a version of SharePoint 2007 that can be upgraded to SharePoint 2010 or if you are running a version of SharePoint 2010 that can be upgraded to SharePoint 2013.
-date: 14/6/2017
-tags: 'SharePoint Foundation 2010,SharePoint Server 2010'
 ---

 # Upgrade Ready